phxql/Keymap/README.md

 This is a modified keymap for X11 which I prefer to use on my systems.

-It's a US-based layout with some special characters available on the
-<Alt>-key on the right side of the space bar.
-I call it RAlt in this
+It's a US-based layout with some special characters available on the Alt key on the right side of the space bar.
+I call it RAlt in this document.
-document.
 It may be labeled AltGr on some keyboards.

 Most charachter are available by holding <RAlt> while typing another